Scylidose/100DaysOfCodeChallenge/Calendar/README.md

 # 100 Days of Code Challenge

+## Day 44: 11 June 2018

+- Read documentation about NodeJS.

+- Compared some backend language and decided to learn VueJS, AngularJS, Ruby, React and Redux for the next weeks.

+**Aprox Time:** ***1 hour***

 ## Day 43: 10 June 2018

 - Continued **The Web Developer Bootcamp** (COLT STEELE) Udemy courses.
 Done Node JS.